-This website has been developed by Rhonda Boyle, of Melbourne, Australia, the first person to import, from North America, a DS5.5®keyboard for her grand piano.
+This website has been developed by Rhonda Boyle, of Melbourne, Australia.
+She was the first person to import, from North America, a DS5.5®keyboard for her grand piano.
 Its purpose is to raise awareness of significant problems relating to the ‘one size fits all’ approach to the piano keyboard.

 Rhonda Boyle’s research papers can be found here: https://www.researchgate.net/profile/Rhonda_Boyle2